Mind

 3. Changes to be committed: These are files that have been modified and staged for commit.
 They will be included in the next commit.

-See also facebook how to delete a group
+See also how to delete cookies on android

 Using the git reset command to delete the last commit